Vonng/pigsty/docs/PARAM.md

 name: `gp_role`, type: `enum`, level: `C`

-greenplum role of this cluster, could be master or segment
+greenplum/matrixdb role of this cluster, could be `master` or `segment`

-default values: `master`, mark a postgres cluster as greenplum master.
+- `master`:  mark the postgres cluster as greenplum master, which is the default value

-`segment` will makr a postgres cluster as greenplum segment
+- `segment`  mark the postgres cluster as greenplum segment

+This parameter is only used for greenplum/matrixdb database, and is ignored for common pgsql cluster.